 Pressing the red distress button will trigger the sending of a 'Distress Message' to TracPlus, and the LED will ﬂash constantly indicating your RockAIR unit is now in ‘Distress mode’.

 Depending on the arrangements you have with TracPlus, this may alert your own predeﬁned responders, or may alert the emergency services.
 Check with your account manager if you are unsure who will be alerted in the event of a button press.

 Whilst in Distress mode, your RockAIR will be transmitting tracking information based on your Distress Proﬁle.
 See ‘Proﬁles’ later in the manual for more information on this.

 - Press and hold the 'Distress' button for 4 seconds

 5. Power On LED Light

 The Power On LED light is on solid when the device is using an external power source and is blinking with the device is using the internal battery.
 The light is off when the device has been turned off.

 This light is on solid when another device; iPhone or iPad for example, has made a Bluetooth connection with the RockAIR.

 In rare situations, you may be requested by the TracPlus support staﬀ to perform a ‘hard reset’ of your RockAIR unit.
-To do this, hold down all four buttons for 10 seconds.
+To do this, hold down the green power button for 12 seconds.